VladimirYablokov/VladimirYablokov/README.md

 ### :man_technologist: About Me :
-I am a frontend Developer from Kostroma!
+I am a front-end Developer from Kostroma!
 - :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.

 - :seedling: Exploring Technical Content Writing.